olivamadrigal/Numerical-Methods-to-Approximate-IVPs/README.md

 2) Create a live script with the live script code provided to test the solution to the IVP above.
 To test other equations, replace variable f with the differential equation in single quotes to be passed as a string; replace variable f1 with the derivate of the differential equation.
 The later is required for Taylor Order 2 method.

+# RESULTS #

+results.pdf shows results of the approximationts at each mesh point up to the approximated solution as well a graph of the approximation using each method.